Kwantlen First Nation: Territory

-The band also shares the Peckquaylis Indian Reserve with 20 other bands.
+The band also shares the Pekw'Xe:yles reserve with 20 other bands.
 It is the former St. Mary's Indian Residential School just east of Mission and is now a cultural, government, and aboriginal business centre.

 Kwantlen First Nation traditional territory is located in Metropolitan Vancouver and includes land in: Langley, Maple Ridge, Pitt Meadows, Mission, Abbotsford, Surrey, New Westminster, Burnaby, Coquitlam, Richmond, Port Coquitlam, Delta, and Vancouver.
 The Nation has ceded no territory and does not engage in negotiations over territorial sovereignty.

+Governance Controversy

+In February 2019, an investigative report in the Walrus Magazine written discussed the band's unusual form of hereditary government.
+Unlike most First Nations, the Kwantlen First Nation has no elections for any governing body, all positions of responsibility are appointed by hereditary chief Marilyn Gabriel.
+In response to the report, community members launched a petition asking for a new, written, governance code and elections.
+On March 15, 2019, the band administration published a letter, addressed to all band members agreeing to some of the committee's requests.
+On May 21, 2021, a third party mediator produced a consensus report calling for an elected council and a hereditary chief.
+However the band took no action on the report, leading band members to form a general assembly to fire the chief, and elect new councillors.
+In a February 2023 referendum, the new council received 100% support from voters to bring in a new governance code.
+Following the referendum, the hereditary chief launched a lawsuit against band members.
+The case was heard in January, 2024, with a decision due in February.
+During the course of the trial, the hereditary chief's legal representatives admitted that band members do in fact have the right to remove a chief by way of a general assembly or vote.

 Population

-The band's registered population is 375.
-69 band members live on reserve, the majority on the main reserve on McMillan Island.
+As of January 2025, the band's registered population is 414.
+68 band members live on reserve, the majority on the main reserve on McMillan Island.